-5. To what extent is electricity imported in your jurisdiction and are there interconnection issues?
+5. To what extent is electricity imported?
+How are any interconnection issues regulated/resolved?

-Supply licence holders may import or export electric energy and/or capacity to or from foreign countries, provided the country meets the technical conditions for international interconnection and the licence holder obtains the EMRA’s approval.
-The conditions for international interconnection are defined in the Regulation on Export and Import regarding Electricity Market, published in the Official Gazette on 1 June 2011.
+Supply licence holders can also import or export electric energy and/or capacity to or from foreign countries, provided the country meets the technical conditions for international interconnection and the licence holder obtains the Ministry of Energy and Natural Resources (MENR) and the Energy Market Regulatory Authority’s (EMRA) approval.
+Permission to engage in import and/or export activities will be stated in the supply licence.
+The conditions for international interconnection are defined in the Electricity Market Export and Import Regulation, published in the Official Gazette on 17 May 2014.

 In 2013, the European Network of Transmission System Operators for Electricity’s (ENTSO-E) Regional Group Continental Europe (RG CE) announced positive results from a trial operation which tested the viability of the Turkish electricity transmission system in connection with the Continental Europe system.